Emurasoft/emurasoft.github.io/en/faq/setup/setup_quiet.md

 ## Notes:

-To install EmEditor v20.9 or later for all users, you must specifyMSIINSTALLPERUSER="".
-To install EmEditor v20.8 or earlier only for the current user, you must specifyMSIINSTALLPERUSER=1.
+To install EmEditor v20.9 or later for all users, you must specify **MSIINSTALLPERUSER=""**.
+To install EmEditor v20.8 or earlier only for the current user, you must specify **MSIINSTALLPERUSER=1**.